nortd/lasersaur/manual/model.md

 MechParts
 -------------------------------

 The following job files can be used to manufacture the MechParts.
 The same geometry is contained in the CAD model files but for convenience we also provide them in a nested, ready-to-cut format.
 Material is 6mm aluminum (6mm acrylic has been reported to work too).
-NOTE: Double-check for inadvertent scaling in your SVG program.
-When unsure use the DXF format.
 Units are millimeters (mm).

 <table>
 <tr><td>